 When schools closed down amid the COVID-19 crisis, kids’ education and social lives shifted completely online almost overnight.
 Unfortunately, most platforms and apps aren’t designed with child safety and wellbeing in mind; in the past year, there has been a disturbing surge of online child sexual abuse reports.
-And even before the pandemic, staying online has been linked to cyber bullying, depression, and suicide among young children and teens.
+And even before the pandemic, staying online has been linked to cyber bullying, depression, and suicide among young teens.

 Image Credit: Unsplash